yetisoftworks/MeshyDB.SDK-docs/docs/users/registering_user.rst

       |parameters|

       tenant : :type:`string`, :required:`required`
          Indicates which tenant data to use.
-If not provided, it will use the configured default. accountName : :type:`string`, :required:`required`
+If not provided, the system will assume to use the default client. accountName : :type:`string`, :required:`required`
          Indicates which account you are connecting for authentication. access_token : :type:`string`, :required:`required`
          Token identifying authorization with MeshyDB requested during `Generating Token <../authorization/generating_token.html#generating-token>`_. username : :type:`string`, :required:`required`
-         Username of user.
+         Unique identifier for user or device.
       newPassword : :type:`string`, :required:`required`
-         Password of user to use for login. id : :type:`string`
+         New user secret credentials for login.
-         Identifier of user.
       firstName : :type:`string`
-         First name of user.
-      lastName : :type:`string`
+         Provides details about a user's first name. lastName : :type:`string`
-         Last name of user.
-      verified : :type:`boolean`
+         Provides details about a user's last name. verified : :type:`boolean`
          Identifies whether the user is verified.
       isActive : :type:`boolean`
-         Identifies whether or not the user is active. phoneNumber : :type:`string`, :required:`required` *if using phone verification* Phone number of the user.
+         Identifies whether the user is active.
-      emailAddress : :type:`string`, :required:`required` *if using email verification*
+      phoneNumber : :type:`string`, :required:`required` *if using phone verification*
-         Email address of the user.
-      roles : :type:`string[]`
-         Collection of roles user has access.
-      securityQuestions : :type:`object[]`, :required:`required` *if using question verification*
+         Provides details about a user's phone number. emailAddress : :type:`string`, :required:`required` *if using email verification* Provides details about a user's email address. roles : :type:`string[]`
-         Collection of questions and answers used for password recovery if question security is configured.
+         Provides collection of roles to define permissions set of a user. securityQuestions : :type:`object[]`, :required:`required` *if using question verification* Collection of questions and answers used for password recovery if question security is configured.